joakimk/rpi-erlang/README.md

 Erlang docker image for Raspberry Pi (compiled for it's ARM cpu).

+* Optimized for size: the image is about 340MB.
-It's built using a Raspberry Pi 2, so I don't know if it works for the first version.
-Tell me if it does not.
-Might be able to get one and build using that.
+* It's built using a Raspberry Pi 2.
+Please open an issue if it does not work on your Raspberry Pi version.

 ## Installing and running